+SSA will take no adverse action regarding individuals identified through the matching process solely based on information that SSA obtains from the match.
 SSA will attempt to contact the beneficiary to develop necessary evidence to verify the match results before taking adverse action.
 SSA will consider the information provided by OPM to be verified if the beneficiary does not respond within 30 days after he or she is notified of the proposed adverse action.
-The beneficiary will be advised that failure to respond within 30 days will provide a valid basis for concluding that the data provided by OPM are correct.
+The beneficiary will be advised that failure to respond within 30 days will provide a valid basis for concluding that the data provided by OPM is correct.
 Where the beneficiary fails to respond, SSA will not take any adverse action before 30 days have elapsed from the date of the notice.